spacemeat/humon/README.md

 * Language bindings for .NET
 * Language bindings for Node
 * Language bindings for Rust
-* Accept alloc/free alternatives in the C lib
 * Modules for C++
 * Single-header-ify the C++ (as an alternative to modules)
 * Constexpr All The Things in the single-header version.
 Kind of a research project.
-* Type overrides for some of the runtime data elements like line/column data
 * Better build process.
 Considering CMake, but that's not set in stone.
+Frankly, it is not my very favorite.
 * C++ Range views for depth- and breadth-first node visitation